Reflections on ESOMAR Congress 2019

 - Artificial intelligence: Of course, no review of a current consumer insights conference can go without a reference to AI.
-To be honest, I’m still not sure how much is actually artificial intelligence vs clever computer programing, but maybe it doesn’t really matter.
-While AI holds promise, I personally think we need more practical examples, rather than theoretical applications.
+I’m still not sure how much is artificial intelligence vs. clever computer programing, but maybe it doesn’t matter.
+While AI holds promise, I think we need more practical examples, rather than theoretical applications.

 - Emotions: You’ve probably started to notice a theme here that surrounds the human element of research.
-It’s something that interests me and emotions are about as human as it gets.
-A number of papers presented covered the measurement and impact of emotions, including how they are interlinked (Unilever, Ipsos study) and what different emojis really mean (SKIM YES presentation).
-Emotions have long been known to drive consumer behavior, and understanding the complexities and intensity of emotion is key for brands in today’s marketplace.
+It’s something that interests me, and emotions are about as human as it gets.
+Several papers presented covered the measurement and impact of emotions, including how they are interlinked (Unilever, Ipsos study) and what different emojis really mean (SKIM YES presentation).
+Emotions have long been known to drive consumer behavior, and understanding the complexities and intensity of emotion is vital for brands in today’s marketplace.

 - GDPR: A big thank you to Alberto Fernandez of Lewers Research for introducing his award-winning research for Coles with the words “this is a fully GDPR compliant technology.”
 Privacy regulations are front of mind for most projects, to the point that research images and videos now need to be greyed out if there is no specific consent.
 Project owners and technology providers need to be very clear in understanding what they can and can’t capture.